muratk5n/thirdwave/en/2021/11/veg-burger.md

 Soften onions and musrooms on a pan.
 Boil the rice, until its water evaporates.
 Add everything along with the beans, and olive oil in a bowl.
 Either run it through blender or mash, mix by hand.
-Should be a meat like substance by now, easy to shape.
-Make patties, fry in olive oil on a pan.
+Add breadcrums until the mix can holds it shape.
+Should be a meat like substance by now.
+Make patties, fry in oil on a pan.
 Serve in a bun along with garnish (pickles, lettuce).

 [Ref 1](https://youtu.be/l75ixsh-wjI?t=78)